gnykka/finance-price-tracker/README.md

 ### Typescript and React

-I used `create-react-app` to initially setup the application.
-That was done to simplify the process.
+I used `create-react-app` to initially setup the application and simplify the process.

 I liked Typescript and now I can see a lot of advantages for its usage.
 Before, I had not so good experience with it, mostly with Angular and I think Angular spoiled it for me a little.

-Typescript helps to write more solid and self-commented code and is very usefull in teams espessially with junior developers.
-Although I still think it's too much of a boilerplate for personal or smaller projects.
+Typescript helps to write more solid and self-commented code and is very usefull in teams especially with junior developers.
+Although I still think it's too much of a boilerplate for personal or smaller projects and would use basic Javascript for these purposes.

 ### TailwindCSS

-This was an easy choice, I use Tailwind a lot for the last several years and I like it.
-It's easy to setup and easy to use.
-I try to have as less styles as possible ans Tailwind allows me to.
+I used TailwindCSS as the style framework.
+I build design systems with Tailwind for the last several years and I quite like it.

+I like the approach of utility-first classes and although sometimes the elements class lists can become long it's still way less custom css code.

-### MobX
+### State Management

-I used MobX for the state management.
-I choose it out of interest cause I wanted to try something new here.
-And I liked the simplicity of the boilerplate, it's similar to how store is done in Svelte: observable states, automatically tracking changes and better performance.

-I went with a single object for the store for simplicity.
-It is updated on the App level and each component can use it.
-The first version was a simple array of tickers, but object appeared to be easier to update and search in.
+I used React Context for state management.

+At first I tried MobX but in the end I understood that it would be an overkill: small application with simple store won't have a lot of rerenderings anyway.

 ### Price API and WebSocket